Building Wealth and Health Network

 1 Financial SELF Empowerment Class

-The Network provides a 16-week long Financial SELF Empowerment class on the Drexel University campus.
-Our unique curriculum is tailored towards individuals with zero to low earned income with the input of some of our past members.
-Financial Self-Empowerment classes are 1 day a week for 3 hours and are a blend of both financial empowerment and peer support groups.
+The Network provides a 16 session Financial SELF Empowerment curriculum.
+Our unique curriculum is tailored towards individuals with zero to low earned income.
+Financial Self-Empowerment classes are 3 hours and are a blend of both financial empowerment and peer support groups.

 - Financial Empowerment– discussions on basic financial terms, resources and goals while developing techniques to apply it to various financial situations.